The process of getting properties to appear on the live Zoopla website is normally as follows:

 Please tell Zoopla you'll be using Property Hive as this effects the setup process their end and means you can go live quicker

 Note: The below steps require command line access and a certain level of technical expertise.
 If you don't have command line access, or are unsure, you can ask your host to perform these steps.
 Or, if you have a license key, get in touch with us and we may be able to do this on your behalf.

 3. The Zoopla feed uses server keys to authenticate any requests sent.
-You’ll need command line access to create these keys.
+You can use a website like CSR Generator to generate the CSR and private key.
+Alternatively you'll need command line access to create these keys.
 Whilst on the command line run the following to create private/public key pairs:

 openssl genrsa -out private.pem 2048